saulabs/reportable/README.md

 Installation
 ------------

-To install Reportable, simply run
+To install the Reportable gem, simply run

     [sudo] gem install reportable

+### Rails 2.x

-and add it to your application's dependencies in your `environment.rb`:
+To install Reportable for Rails 2.x, add it to your application's dependencies in your `environment.rb`:

     config.gem 'reportable', :lib => 'saulabs/reportable'

-When you installed the gem, you have to generate the migration that creates Reportable's cache table:
+and generate the migration that creates Reportable's cache table:

     ./script/generate reportable_migration create_reportable_cache

-and migrate:
+Run the generated migration as the last step:

+    rake db:migrate

+### Rails 3.0

+To install Reportable for Rails 3.0, add it to your application's Gemfile:

+    gem 'reportable', :require => 'saulabs/reportable'

+and generate the migration that creates Reportable's cache table:

+    ./script/generate reportable_migration

+Run the generated migration as the last step:

     rake db:migrate